SimplGy/emoji-magic/README.md

 Other extensions want to "read and change the data on all the sites you visit".

 This is incredibly unsafe.
-Example: TODO.
+Example: [1].

 ## Developing